fetr0509/CGBEmulator/README.md

 The focus of this emulator will be to incorperate a wide variety of debugging facilites which allow users and developers to examine the code execution in multiple ways.

+## Features

+Thes specific features that this Gameboy emulator will have are:
+*  Memory Viewer - Allows the user to see the gameboys memory and register status such as current instruction as well as step through the memory
+*  Memory Editor - Edit the gameboys memory on the fly and search for values within memory.

 ## Resources
 Below is a list of resources that were/are being referenced during the design and implimentation
 *  [Gameboy Manual](http://marc.rawer.de/Gameboy/Docs/GBCPUman.pdf)